 Grand Canyon National Park

-At this famous Wonder of the Natural World you can hike, raft, ride a mule, zoom down a zipline, take a helicopter tour, or just enjoy scenic overlooks.
-But the best way to get to the heart of this colossal place is to learn about the Grand Canyon’s role as a major sacred site to American Indians.
+Sure, you could hike, raft, ride a mule, zoom down a zipline, take a helicopter tour, or just enjoy scenic overlooks at this famous Wonder of the Natural World.
+But the best way to get to the heart of this colossal place is to learn about the Grand Canyon’s role as a major sacred site to Native Americans.

-Get your facts firsthand on a three-day Discover Hopi tour with Go Native America.
-On the first day of your adventure, a Hopi guide will take you to lookout spots along Grand Canyon View Road while explaining the landscape’s role in traditional Hopi beliefs and lifestyle.
-The next two days are spent in the small, ancestral Hopi villages surrounding the canyon where you’ll see 1,000-year-old petroglyphs and traditional Hopi art—not to mention some of the best stargazing in the United States.
-From $1,295
+Get your facts firsthand on an Experience Hopi Tour from Moenkopi Legacy Inn & Suites at the entrance to Hopi tribal lands.
+On the full-day tour, a Hopi guide will take you to Coalmine Canyon while explaining the landscape’s role in traditional Hopi beliefs and lifestyle.
+You’ll also visit ancestral Hopi villages surrounding the canyon, where you’ll see 1,000-year-old petroglyphs and traditional Hopi art.
+If you stick around the hotel come night time, you’ll also get to experience some of the best stargazing in the United States.
+From $145

-Located in southern Alaska, Katmai National Park is famous for its Alaskan grizzly bear population.
+Located in southern Alaska, Katmai National Park is famous for its grizzly bear population.

 Photo by Terence Mendoza/Shutterstock